The thermal baths

 The Romans walked here for the thermal baths.
 The Moors terraced the schist into gardens.
 For a thousand years this has been a place people come to recover — from empire, from illness, from themselves.
 The land is old in a way that feels restorative rather than tired.

 There is no resort here.
 No airport traffic.
-A small town with a Sunday market and two cafés that have been there long enough.
-This is the kind of quiet that takes time to hear.
+A small town with a Sunday market and two cafes that have been there long enough.
+This is the kind of quiet that takes three days to hear.

-Three bedrooms.
-A kitchen that faces the valley.
-A roof that follows the land.
+The main house: three bedrooms, a kitchen that faces the valley, a roof that follows the land.
 Exterior walls of local schist, laid by hand as they have been in these hills for centuries.
 Interiors of pale wood and white render — cool in summer, warm in winter, quiet in every light.

 Architecture — Preliminary study by the studio, July 2025.
 Final commission pending.
 Construction begins January 2027.

 There is no itinerary.
 A small number of things you can do, well, slowly.
-Everything below is included in a stay, unless noted.
+Everything below is included.
 We don't bolt wellness on as a package — it is simply what is here.

 Monchique's Roman-era thermal springs are a twenty-minute walk from the house.
 We arrange private morning access for guests, before the public hours open.
 You will be the only ones there.

 Sauna on the terrace.
-Cold plunge in a granite basin restored from the ruin on the property.
+Cold plunge in a granite basin restored from the ruin.
 Not performance wellness — the simple oscillation of hot and cold that the body already knows how to use.

 Four hours through the chestnut forest and up to the ridgeline, led by a local who knows every mushroom, every spring, every abandoned shepherd's hut.
 What we gather becomes dinner.